 I am a native South Carolinian.
 I grew up on a dairy farm about 5 miles outside of Columbia.
 Growing up on a farm only 5 miles from the city meant that I was exposed to two worlds.
 I learned to appreciate the hard work of my father’s profession and to relate to persons in agribusiness but also to express myself through relationships with friends from suburban Columbia.
 My background prepared me well to pastor a historically rural congregation now serving the exurban population of Charlotte.

 I am a lifelong Presbyterian.
 I was raised in the Trinity Presbyterian Church in Columbia where I learned from my parents that faith in God was not a Sunday only event.
 It was through my family and church that I learned the biblical stories of God’s tremendous love for me in Jesus Christ and where I came to accept this for myself.

 In my sermons I seek to be relational.
 I believe that church should be a place where we can really struggle with the hard questions of life and ask God for guidance.
 We may not always find the answers but at least we should feel like God and God’s people have heard our cries, petitions, and thanksgivings.
 Church should be a place where we feel we can be accepted and nurtured even if we have tremendous doubts.

 I am married to Kathryn.
 Kathryn is the Director of Christian Education at Unity Presbyterian in Fort Mill.
-We have three children: Rebecca (age 19) who is a student at Wofford College, Mary Kathryn (age 16), and James (age 13).
-Yes, we have 3 teenagers and are living to tell about it.
+We have three children: Rebecca is a college graduate living now in Virginia, Mary Kathryn is a student at Wofford College, and James is a high school student.

 Please contact me and I would be more than willing to answer any questions you may have about Allison Creek Presbyterian Church or direct you to someone who can.